 County Water District Law - The District is a county water district created in 1960 under the County Water District Law (The Law).
 The Law establishes the District to contract, construct works, fix rates and charges for commodities or services furnished and by legal authority to incur indebtedness.
+The District shall comply with all constraints of the Law.
 A copy of the Law can be found in Appendix A. The District shall comply with all constraints of the Law.